-- Providing risk assessments and method statements for the activities they carry out. - · Complying with our policy and procedures. - Stop work if they feel work activity carried out is unsafe and advise us immediately. - Carry out all work safely, in line with current legislation, and take into account the health and safety of other on the premises and the general public. - Report hazards and near misses. - Contractors who are not working safely or who fail to abide by the health and safety policy and procedures will be removed from the premises. - Any materials or substances brought onto the premises will be used and stored in line with current legislation.
-COSHH (Control of Substances Hazardous to Health) Assessments will be available to those affected. - All machinery and equipment brought onto the premises must be in good working order, and relevant certificates provided for checking. - Supply and use power tool, which are electrically safe through reduced voltage (110 volts) or are used in conjunction with a safe residual circuit device.
-All transformers, generators, extension leads, plugs and sockets must be for industrial use; equipment will be tested in accordance with the Electricity at Work Regulations 1989. - Any injury suffered or damage caused will be immediately reported to us. - Provide details of their competent health and safety advisor, when requested to do so. - Keep workplace tidy and remove rubbish and waste materials on a regular basis. - Attend site specific inductions and wear appropriate protective equipment. - Obev site rules. - Comply with the contents of the Construction Phase Plan. - Contractors wishing to further sub-let their works must obtain approval from WDH. - Ensure their employees hold the relevant card or training to prove their competence (Construction Skills Certification Scheme (CSCS), Construction Plant Competence Scheme or equivalent).
+- Providing risk assessments and any other safe systems of work (SSOW) and proof of competence (industry specific training cards) for the activities they carry out, in a timely manner prior to the commencement of the work. - Complying with our policy and procedures. - Stop work if they feel work activity carried out is unsafe and advise us immediately. - Carry out all work safely, in line with current legislation and take into account the health and safety of other on the premises and the general public. - Report hazards and near misses. - Contractors who are not working safely or who fail to abide by the health and safety policy and procedures will be removed from the premises. - Any materials or substances brought onto the premises will be used and stored in line with current legislation.
+COSHH (Control of Substances Hazardous to Health) Assessments will be available to those affected. - All machinery and equipment brought onto the premises must be in good working order and relevant certificates provided for checking. - Supply and use power tool, which are electrically safe through reduced voltage (110 volts) or are used in conjunction with a safe residual circuit device.
+All transformers, generators, extension leads, plugs and sockets must be for industrial use; equipment will be tested in accordance with the Electricity at Work Regulations 1989. - Any injury suffered or damage caused will be immediately reported to us. - Provide details of their competent health and safety advisor, when requested to do so. - Keep workplace tidy and remove rubbish and waste materials on a regular basis. - Attend site specific inductions and wear appropriate protective equipment. - Obey site rules. - Comply with the contents of the Construction Phase Plan, where applicable - Contractors wishing to further sub-let their works must obtain approval from WDH.

-4.9 Suppliers
+4.11 Suppliers

 Suppliers have duties to comply with current legislation and to ensure their employers and others are not affected by their activities.

 Suppliers will: